exo-cesm/CESM2.1.3/README.md

 # Code modifications in CESM2.1.3 for exoplanet and paleoclimate simulations
-## Authors: Greg Cooke (gjc53@cam.ac.uk, University of Cambridge, University of Leeds) & Dan Marsh (University of Leeds, NCAR)
+## Authors: Greg Cooke (gjc53@cam.ac.uk, University of Cambridge, University of Leeds) & Dan Marsh (University of Leeds)

 ## Introduction